anon-blue/anon.blue/README.txt

-                               where are you from?                         kjnk
+                               where are you from?                         kjnkd dsjh     wow
-         wow
            hi hi hi...i ann from england,will someone at there?(haha)
                bhbhbbhbhbhbjbhbhbjhbhhbnjnkjdkk.lkl           hhhh64464444444444
 44444444444444444444444444444444444444444444444444444444444444444444444o play ga